Zipcoder/reveal-slides.tcuk-light/md/big_data/intro-to-sql.md

 ### Indexing

-Solution: Use the person's unique id to identify who this number belongs to
+Solution: Use the person's unique id to identify who this number belongs to.

 | ID | Phone Number | Phone Owner ID |
 |:---|:-------------|:---------------|